Dr Eva Viviani

 I grew up in Transylvania, in a bilingual family (Romanian-Hungarian) and received a BA (Hons) in Business and Languages from Oxford Brookes University (in association with International Business School in Budapest), in 2004.
 In 2015, after a period of working as a research analyst in an investment company, and then nurturing my two children (ongoing), I received an MSc in Language Sciences from UCL, follwoed by a PhD at the Department of Psychology and Language Sciences, Division of Language and Cognition, supervised by Dr Elizabeth Wonnacott.
 I am currently a postdoctoral researcher in the Department of Education at the University of Oxford, where, as part of the LiFT project ( Learning for Families through Technology ),I am responsible for leading on the collection, analysis and reporting of a learning app data generated by users.

 I was an MRes and PhD student 2015-2020, and now work as a Data Scientist at HSBC.
 My Masa’s masters and PhD work looked at how biases which learners bring to the task of language learning might shape language structure, and whether these biases are different for learners of different age.
-I combine several approaches to look at this: artificial language learning experiments, silent gesture experiments, and computational modelling.
+I combined several approaches to look at this: artificial language learning experiments, silent gesture experiments, and computational modelling.
 My website can be found here.
 In my PhD I learned how to break down complex questions into testable hypotheses and use statistics and empirical data to find answers (or more interesting questions).
 These skills are integral to being a data scientist in the industry.

 Before starting my PhD in the Language Learning Lab in 2016, I completed an MRes in Speech, Language and Cognition here at UCL (2016), and an undergraduate degree in Psychology and Linguistics at the University of Edinburgh (2015).
 I am originally from Montenegro, and I also lived in Slovenia, where I finished high school.